Survey on Sexual Misconduct in the Canadian Armed Forces (SSMCAF)

 Coverage errors consist of omissions, erroneous inclusions, duplications and misclassifications of units in the survey frame.
 Since they affect every estimate produced by the survey, they are one of the main sources of error.
 Coverage errors may cause a bias in the estimates and their effects can vary for different sub-groups of the population.
 This is a very difficult error to measure or quantify accurately.

 For this survey, CAF members were able to call the STC survey help desk to take part in the survey, provided that they could demonstrate that they were in-scope.
 To determine if a member was eligible (in-scope) to complete the electronic questionnaire, help desk staff administered a short screening questionnaire.
-During the collection period, the equivalent of 0.5% of the original population size was added to the survey frame for collection.
+During the collection period, the equivalent of less than 0.1% of the original population size was added to the survey frame for collection.